Krull–Akizuki theorem

 Note that the theorem does not say that B is finite over A. The theorem does not extend to higher dimension.
 One important consequence of the theorem is that the integral closure of a Dedekind domain A in a finite extension of the field of fractions of A is again a Dedekind domain.
 This consequence does generalize to a higher dimension: the Mori–Nagata theorem states that the integral closure of a noetherian domain is a Krull domain.

 Proof

+First observe that $A\subset B\subset KB$ and KB is a finite extension of K, so we may assume without loss of generality that $L=KB$.